damccull/freetimeprogrammer/content/blog/7_rust-crates-every-developer-should-know/index.md

 This post strives to be that list.
 It is a categorized list of crates that I wish I'd known about and hope will help you out.
 You will find the crate's name, a small description, and a link to it on [crates.io][crates.io].

 Some of these will be rust standard crates but most will probably be 3rd party crates.
-Feel free to send in submissions for consideration.
-I reserve full deciding rights on the inclusion of a suggestion.
+Feel free to send in submissions for consideration, but remember I will decide whether or not it should be included here.

 ## The Crates